hsivonen/encoding_rs/README.md

 ### 0.8.35

 * Implement changes for GB18030-2022.
-(Intentionally not treated as a semver break in practice even if this cound be argued to be a breaking change in theory.)
+(Intentionally not treated as a semver break in practice even if this could be argued to be a breaking change in theory.)

 ### 0.8.34